pythonanywhere/help_pages/articles/Python37VirtualenvOnInnit.md

 mkvirtualenv myvirtualenv --python=python3.7 --pip 24.0
 ```

+Version 24.0 is the last version of `pip` that was compatible with Python 3.7.

 You will also have to activate the virtualenv after making it -- normally,
 `mkvirtualenv` does that for you automatically, but if it's run with the `--pip`
 option it doesn't.
 So: